wznpratama/My-TiX/README.md

-# wizanpratama98-Gmail.com
+# My Tix
-MyTiX is an Travel ticket project on android as client side and web as admin side
+My TiX is an Travel ticket project on android as client side and web as admin side